 As part of the 2008 Golder Study various specialist input was obtained from ecological, surface water and groundwater specialists.
 During a Steering Committee meeting involving various stakeholders including DWS that was convened on the 25 October 2007 the site selection findings were discussed and an optimal site selected.
-Nooitgedacht was agreed upon as the preferred site for the TSF (as agreed by the Steering Committee).
-The reasons for this is that the proposed footprint is largely brownfields with a partial greenfields take.
+Site 1 was agreed upon as the preferred site for the TSF (as agreed by the Steering Committee).
+This site overlaps with the Valley site currently being proposed for the TSF.
+The reason for this is that the proposed footprint is largely brownfields with a partial greenfields take.
 The resultant negative impacts on agriculture and ecosystems are considered to be negligible but outweighed by the positive attributes of the site.
 As such, no further location alternatives are considered in this assessment.
-The previous 2008 site selection study is considered suitable motivation for the current Nooitgedacht site.
+The previous 2008 site selection study is considered suitable motivation for the current Valley TSF site.
 A copy of the site selection summary report completed as part of the 2008 study is included in Appendix G.